 As a first step, we analyze the degree of zonal symmetry in the propagation of transient waves using the zonal component of the E-vector (Fig. 4).
 Events of particularly high PC1 and PC2 are associated with enhanced eastward propagation of transient waves, as well as with positive anomalies in RWP amplitude over a substantial portion of northern midlatitudes (Figs. 4a,c).

-These features, together with the peculiar projection over few, distinct $(n,c_p)$ harmonics in the corresponding EOFs, suggest that these events correspond to CRWPs.
-The other sets of events do not share such characteristics: RWP amplitudes are significantly reduced over a broad portion of midlatitudes during low PC1 events (Fig. 4b), while $E_x$ and RWP amplitude anomalies are absent or localized to smaller portions of the hemisphere for high/low PC3 or low PC2 events (Figs. 4d-f).
-The identified patterns do not change substantially if events in the top 20% of top 10% of the corresponding PCs are considered (not shown).
+245 These features, together with the peculiar projection over few, distinct (n,c_p) harmonics in the corresponding EOFs, suggest that these events correspond to CRWPs.
+The other sets of events do not share such characteristics: RWP amplitudes are significantly reduced over a broad portion of midlatitudes during low PC1 events (Fig. 4b), while E_x and RWP amplitude anomalies are absent or localized to smaller portions of the hemisphere for high/low PC3 or low PC2 events (Figs. 4d-f).
+The remaining part

 Figure 3.
 Linear regression of anomalies in (a,d,f) 250 hPa geopotential, (b,e,h), blocking frequency and (c,f,j) RWP amplitude with respect to the daily PC time series of (top) EOF1, (middle) EOF2, and (bottom) EOF3.
 The regressed 250 hPa zonal wind anomalies and the DJF climatologies of blocking and RWP amplitude are overlaid over the respective plots (black contours).
-Bold black latitude circles indicate 35°N and 75°N.
+Bold black latitude circles indicate 35° N and 75° N.

-The remaining part of the paper will then be dedicated to the analysis of the CRWPs associated with events of high PC1 and PC2, which will be denoted as CRWP1 and CRWP2 (events are listed in Table S1, S2 of the Supplement).
+of the paper will then be dedicated to the analysis of the CRWPs associated with events of high PC1 and PC2, which will be denoted as CRWP1 and CRWP2 (events are listed in Table S1, S2 of the Supplement).

-Lagged composites of $\bf E$ and RWP amplitude anomalies are built with respect to the day of maximum PC1/PC2 in each event $(t{max})$ to visualize the circumglobal character of wave propagation (Fig. 5).
-Their significance is assessed using a two-sided t-test with respect to the seasonal mean and variance, both extrapolated from daily data.
-Both CRWPs originate on the Pacific storm track as early as three days before $t{max}$ (Figs. 5a,e).
-Significant standardized anomalies of RWP and $E_x$ propagate from the Pacific to the Atlantic at time lags closer to $t{max}$ .
+Lagged composites of E and RWP amplitude anomalies are built with respect to the day of maximum PC1/PC2 in each event (t{max}) to visualize the circumglobal character of wave propagation (Fig. 5).
+Their significance is assessed using a twosided t-test with respect to the seasonal mean and variance, both extrapolated from daily data.
+Both CRWPs originate on the Pacific storm track as early as three days before t{max} (Figs. 5a,e).
+Significant standardized anomalies of RWP and E_x propagate from the Pacific to the Atlantic at time lags closer to t{max} .
 Propagation occurs predominantly at high latitudes for PC1 events (Figs. 5b,c), while RWPs stay at lower latitudes during PC2 events (Figs. 5f,g) and eventually enter the subtropical jet over North Africa (Fig. 5h).
-Interestingly, both PC1 and PC2 events are associated with a stronger than usual upper-level geopotential height gradient across midlatitudes (Figs. 3a,d), a feature that can be interpreted as a proxy for the tropopause-level meridional PV gradient.
-This is consistent with an enhanced "waveguidability" of the large-scale flow, in the sense of a configuration that favors the zonal propagation of Rossby waves (Manola et al., 2013; Wirth, 2020) and, therefore, the occurrence of CRWPs.
+It is worth of interest that both PC1 and PC2 events are associated with a stronger than usual upper-level geopotential height gradient across midlatitudes (Figs. 3a,d), a feature that can be interpreted as a proxy for the tropopause-level meridional PV gradient.
+This is consistent with an enhanced "waveguidability" of the large-scale flow, in the sense of a configuration that favors the zonal propagation of Rossby waves (Martius et al., 2010; Wirth, 2020) and, therefore, the occurrence of CRWPs.